-CHECK ENGINE CRANKCASE OIL LEVEL

-Check the engine crankcase oil level before use and after each 5 hours of continuous operation.
-Refer to LUBRICATION for Checking Engine Crankcase Oil Level in Maintenance Instructions.

-CHECK AND SERVICE ENGINE AIR CLEAN 1- ER SYSTEM

-- Check air filter restriction gauge to make sure the yellow indicator disk is in the safe operating (green) range. - Check condition, cleanliness, and security of the complete air cleaner system (inspect air filter paper element every 100 hours).
-For detailed procedures, refer to CLEANING the Engine Air Cleaner System in Maintenance Instructions.

-CHECK ENGINE COOLING SYSTEM

-- Check the radiator air intake screen to make sure the screen is clean and free of obstruction.
+- CHECK ENGINE CRANKCASE OIL LEVEL Check the engine crankcase oil level before use and after each 5 hours of continuous operation.
+Refer to Checking Engine Crankcase Oil Level on page 60. - CHECK AND SERVICE ENGINE AIR CLEAN-ER SYSTEM - Check air filter restriction gauge to make sure the yellow indicator disk is in the safe operating (green) range. - Check condition, cleanliness, and security of the complete air cleaner system (inspect air filter paper element every 100 hours).
+For detailed procedures, refer to Engine Air Cleaner System on page 68. - □ CHECK ENGINE COOLING SYSTEM - Check the radiator air intake screen to make sure the screen is clean and free of obstruction.
 Also, the radiator cooling fins should be inspected and cleaned if there is any buildup of dirt or debris.
-(Remove the intake screen assembly to inspect and clean.) - Check the coolant levels in the radiator and overflow tank.
-If additional coolant is needed, refer to CHECKING/SERVICING the Engine Cooling System in Maintenance Instructions.
+(Remove the intake screen assembly to inspect and clean.)

+• Check the coolant levels in the radiator and overflow tank.
+If additional coolant is needed, refer to Engine Cooling System on page 70.